RamVishvakarma/blinkit-BI-Dashboard/README.md

 <h5>Steps include:

-Checking for inconsistencies and duplicates.<br>
+1)Checking for inconsistencies and duplicates.<br>
-Filling missing values.<br>
+2)Filling missing values.<br>
-Ensuring data quality and consistency.<br>
+3)Ensuring data quality and consistency.<br>
-Visual Insights Generation<br>
+4)Visual Insights Generation<br>
-Various chart types, such as bar charts and donut charts, are used to generate clear and actionable insights.<br>
+5)Various chart types, such as bar charts and donut charts, are used to generate clear and actionable insights.<br>

 These visualizations simplify complex datasets, making them accessible to stakeholders.</h5>

 Key Insights